Metlakatla, British Columbia: History

 Duncan's own style, in the image of which the new community was shaped, was a dissident, evangelical form of low-church Anglicanism that omitted the sacrament of communion.
 This, and his independent temperament, led to Duncan's expulsion from the Church of England's Church Missionary Society in 1881 and the creation of his own nondenominational "Independent Native Church."
 Eventually, in 1887, he took with him 800-some Metlakatla Tsimshians in an epic canoe journey to found the new community of "New" Metlakatla, Alaska.

 After Duncan's departure, the 100 or so remaining residents of "Old Metlakatla," as it was now sometimes known, were left in the hands of William Ridley, Duncan's nemesis and the Anglican bishop of the newly formed Diocese of Caledonia.

-In July 1901 a fire destroyed St. Paul's Church at Metlakatla, demolishing what was said to have been the largest church north of San Francisco and west of Chicago, built by Duncan in 1874.
+In July 1901, a fire destroyed St. Paul's Church at Metlakatla, demolishing what was said to have been the largest church north of San Francisco and west of Chicago, built by Duncan in 1874.
 Some sources indicate that the fire was started by a band of Alaska Tsimshians under Duncan's orders, including Peter Simpson, later the prominent Alaska Native rights activist.
 This tragic fire led to Ridley's departure for England in 1905.

 A second St. Paul's Church was built in 1903 and was burned 11 years later.

 In 1972, Metlakatla Pass was designated a National Historic Site of Canada.

-Since those days, Metlakatla, B.C., has remained among the smallest of the Tsimshian communities.
+Since then, Metlakatla, B.C. has remained among the smallest of the Tsimshian communities.
 In 1983 its population was 117, and quite dependent on the nearby city of Prince Rupert.
 It is still predominantly Anglican.

 In November 2016, a study published in Nature Communications linked the genome of 25 Indigenous people who inhabited modern-day Prince Rupert, British Columbia 1000 to 6000 years ago with their descendants in the Metlakatla First Nation.
 The study validated the oral history of the Metlakatla, which had maintained their presence in the region for thousands of years.